EMPHacker/MinecraftServerLauncher/README.md

 As well as a checkbox for NoGUI, there is a field for inputing any sort of Custom Java arguments you desire.

 KEY NOTES:

 Worlds are recorgnized by the .world folder extension.
-Minecraft versions are recorgnized by the word minecraft in the filename and the .jar.
+Minecraft versions are recorgnized by a filename including 'minecraft_server' and the .jar extension.

 Theme credit to @brianlagunas, many thanks!